 Every child who opens the book will be amazed—and so will every parent.”

 Are you with me?
 Does Gallop! sound awesome or what?

-And speaking of awesome and books, the 2008 Caldecott and Newbery winners were recently announced.
+P.S. — The 2008 Caldecott and Newbery winners were recently announced.
 I’m a collector of Caldecott books and look forward to finding out the winners every year.
-(This year’s Caldecott winner is The Invention of Hugo Cabret — a great choice, and one I reviewed here.)
+This year’s Caldecott winner is The Invention of Hugo Cabret.
+Here are more favorite picture books.